simplajs/simpla-admin/README.md

 If you're not authenticated when trying to enter edit mode, simpla-admin will prompt you to login with the [`<simpla-login>`](https://www.webcomponents.org/element/SimplaElements/simpla-login) element.
 Exiting the login modal without logging in exits edit mode.

-The user will be prompted for login regardless of whether you enter edit mode via simpla-admin (eg: adding `#edit` to the URL) or imperitively with Simpla (ie: `Simpla.editable(true)`).
+The user will be prompted for login regardless of whether you enter edit mode via simpla-admin (by adding `#edit` to the URL) or programmatically with Simpla (ie: `Simpla.editable(true)`).

 You can disable login prompts with the `loginPrompt` property, and do your own authentication with the `Simpla.login()` method